AElfProject/frontend-tutorials/src/content/tutorial/dao-dapp/express-app/4-initialize-smartcontract/content.md

 #### Here's what the function does:

-1. Fetches your wallet account using the Portkey wallet provider.

-2. Initializes the DAO smart contract if it hasn't been done already, updating the state and showing a success alert.
+1. Initializes the DAO smart contract if it hasn't been done already, updating the state and showing a success alert.

-3. Calls the JoinDAO method with your wallet address, updating the state and showing a success alert.
+2. Calls the JoinDAO method with your wallet address, updating the state and showing a success alert.

 Now, wrap the `initializeAndJoinDAO` function in the "Join DAO" button to trigger both Initialize and JoinDAO when clicked.